wanasit/chrono/README.md

 ### Parser

 Parser is a module for low-level pattern-based parsing.
 Ideally, each parser should be designed to handle a single specific date format.
-You can add new type of parsers for supporting new date formats or languages.
+User can add new type of parsers for supporting new date formats or languages.

 ```javascript
 var christmasParser = new chrono.Parser();